nginxinc/nginx-wiki/source/start/topics/tutorials/debugging.rst

 Core dump
 ---------
 To obtain core dump you usually have to tune your OS.
-Though nginx simplifies some typical cases and usually adding
+Though NGINX simplifies some typical cases and usually adding

 .. code-block:: nginx